SietseT/ElundusCoreApp/README.md

   <h3>Running and packaging</h3>

-To run the application with hot-reloading (apart from the NodeJS server), run `yarn dev` in the root of the repository.
+To run the application with hot-reloading (apart from the NodeJS server), run `npm run dev` in the root of the repository.

 To compile the app and make an installer run `npm run electron-pack -mw`.
 Use flag `-m` to only package mac or `-w` to only package windows.
 Using the flag `-mw` will package for both the platforms.